Puerto Vallarta Jalisco, Mexico Travel Guide

 Observe the natural beauty of the region's fauna.

-Beyond the main attractions, Puerto Vallarta offers a host of various sights to explore.
+Beyond the main attractions, Vallarta offers a host of various sights to explore.

 From historical churches to plazas, each corner is a story waiting to be discovered.

 Capilla de la Santa Cruz (Chapel of the Holy Cross): A small, charming chapel perched on a hill above Zona Romántica.
-It offers great views of the city and cove, especially at sunset.
+It offers great views of the city and cove, particularly at dusk.

 El Centro (Downtown) and Zona Romántica: These areas feature authentic Mexican colonial architecture, cobblestone streets and charming, colorful buildings.
 A walk through these districts has the feel of stepping back in time.

-Statues on the Malecón: Many bronze sculptures by various artists line the boardwalk.
+Statues on the Malecón: Many bronze sculptures by various artists flank the boardwalk.
 "The Boy on the Seahorse" (El Niño sobre el Caballo de Mar) is a prominent symbol of the city.

 Museo del Cuale (Isla Cuale) showcases pre-Hispanic artifacts.
 The Naval Historical Museum on the Malecón focuses on Mexico's maritime heritage.

 Explore museum ticketsNumerous art galleries exist mainly in Zona Romántica and The city center.
-Teatro Vallarta hosts shows, and Los Arcos Amphitheater offers free cultural performances.
+Teatro Vallarta hosts shows, and Los Arcos Amphitheater has no-cost cultural performances.

-Find local performancesThis hub for art and culture often hosts workshops and exhibitions, offering connecting with local talent.
+Find local performancesThis hub for art and culture often hosts workshops and exhibitions, offering connecting with regional talent.

 Held weekly during high season (October to May), these open-house evenings let you meet artists and see new works.